softvisio-node/babel/README.md

 # Introduction

-Optiomal `babel` config for parsing and transformations.
+Optimal `babel` config for parsing and transformations.

 ## Install